-- 1. Students demonstrate an understanding of the practices and perspectives of the cultures studied. - 2.
-Students reinforce and further their knowledge of other disciplines through the world language. - 3.
-Students acquire information and recognize the distinctive viewpoints that are only available through the world language and its culture - 4.
-Students demonstrate an understanding of the relationship between the products and perspectives of the cultures studied. - 5.
-Students demonstrate understanding of the concept of culture through comparisons of the cultures studied and their own. - 6.
-Students use the target language within and beyond the school setting.
+- 1. Students will be able to demonstrate an understanding of the practices and perspectives of the cultures studied. - 2.
+Students will be able to reinforce and further their knowledge of other disciplines through the world language. - 3.
+Students will be able to acquire information and recognize the distinctive viewpoints that are only available through the world language and its culture - 4.
+Students will be able to demonstrate an understanding of the relationship between the products and perspectives of the cultures studied. - 5.
+Students will be able to demonstrate understanding of the concept of culture through comparisons of the cultures studied and their own. - 6.
+Students will be able to use the target language within and beyond the school setting.